Home » Easy » Tomato Cage Christmas Tree

 Work the ribbon around the cage as you like it, just as you might garland on a real tree;

-Depending on your ribbon & how you want it to lay on the tree, you may need to sew a few stitches here & there;
+Depending on your ribbon & how you want it to lie on the tree, you may need to sew a few stitches here & there.

 stitch the ribbon in place

-Play with the ribbon until you get it the way you want it, stitch it if necessary, and/or glue in place.
+Play with the ribbon until you achieve the desired effect, then stitch it if necessary and/or glue it in place.

 Wrap ribbon around the top prongs to cover & secure with stitches and/or glue;